 The Shoshone canyon is located on Hwy 14/16/20 a few miles west of the city limits.
 The turn off for cedar mountain bouldering is the first left after entering the canyon.
 It is the obvious switchback dirt road leading up the mountain.
 The limestone crags are on the north side of the road on Rattlesnake Mountain accessed by the only two right turn options in the canyon.
 The granite areas are at the west end of the canyon near the tunnels and deep in the canyon near the river.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Cody:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Cody: